NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/OpenIGTLinkIODevelopment/README.md

 ## Approach and Plan

 * Complete and improve refactoring of command messages.
-* Embed information about images in the image message itself (currently sent as string messages in CustusX)
+* Embed information about images in the image message itself (currently sent as string messages to CustusX, see [PlusDeviceSet_Server_BkProFocusOem.xml](https://github.com/PlusToolkit/PlusLibData/blob/d2dcc2d2b8ad84eea14bd6147dcf289da1e4f405/ConfigFiles/PlusDeviceSet_Server_BkProFocusOem.xml) )
 * Fix limited length device names (potential solution: troncate long names and put complete name in meta-data)
 * Add possibility to use external video compression codecs in OpenIGTLinkIO even if they are not supported by OpenIGTLink (Longquan)
 * Create a command-line example in OpenIGTLinkIO that implements a simple but complete tracked US session: